-This is the average monthly salary including housing, transport, and other benefits.
-Skin Care Specialist salaries vary drastically based on experience, skills, gender, or location.
+This is the average salary including housing, transport, and other benefits.
+Skin Care Specialist salaries in Saudi Arabia vary drastically based on experience, skills, gender, or location.
 Below you will find a detailed breakdown based on many different criteria.

-Skin Care Specialist salaries in Saudi Arabia range from 12,200 SAR per month (starting salary) to 37,700 SAR per month (maximum salary).
-This is not the minimum wage as per the law, only the lowest reported number in the salary survey that had thousands of participants and professionals from all over the country.
+Salaries for the position Skin Care Specialist in Saudi Arabia range from 12,200 SAR (starting salary) to 37,700 SAR (maximum salary).
+It should be noted that the given figure is not the legally mandated minimum wage; rather, it represents the lowest figure reported in a salary survey that included thousands of participants and professionals from all regions of the country.

 |0 - 2 Years|